ofiryakobi/debm/README.md

 ----
 Follow this tutorial to develop your own model, or re-write an existing model into the DEBM package.
 Currently, only published models, or those in the process of publishing (e.g., submitted papers), will be included in the package.
-Send your code to ofiryakobi+debm (at) gmail.com with a reference to a pre-print or the published paper describing the model.
+Send your code to debm.package (at) gmail.com with a reference to a pre-print or the published paper describing the model.

 Correct existing models, suggest improvements
 ----
 Did you find an error in one of the models, a result that does not replicate, or found a more efficient way to write an existing code?
-Please email me at ofiryakobi+debm (at) gmail.com
+Please email debm.package (at) gmail.com

 Make sure you are always up-to-date
 ----